arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 In the Console of your RStudio, you'll first type `library(tidyverse)`, so that `tidyr` and other important packages load.
 Once that happens, then type `?pivot_longer`.
 You should get a long and possibly difficult to understand help file opening in the Files / Plots / Packages / Help / Viewer pane (usually the lower right corner of the screen).

 Help files can be hard to understand, so let's walk through this help text.
 It begins with a **Description** that briefly describes the aim of the function, without much detail.
 This section is mostly useful to make sure you aren't confusing similarly-named functions.
 Does this function do what you want it to do?
 In our case, yes, it does.
 Then we can take on the much denser **Usage** section.
-The usage section begins by writing out the function call with all of its arguments:
+The usage section includes the function call with all of its arguments:

 ```
 pivot_longer(